 Clearly state what needs to be done.
-Specify what you expect to be produced (e.g. a business plan), keeping in mind the elements of SBPS plans (see Appendix C for a list of elements).
+Specify what you expect to be produced (e.g., a business plan), keeping in mind the requirements (see Appendix C for a list of elements for plans).
 This initial effort will save time.